epicsagas/swaggervel/README.md

 ## Installation
 - Execute `composer require appointer/swaggervel --dev` within your laravel root directory
-- Add `Appointer\Swaggervel\SwaggervelServiceProvider::class` to your providers array in `app/config/app.php` above your route provider, to avoid any catch-all routes
+- Add `Epicsagas\Swaggervel\SwaggervelServiceProvider::class` to your providers array in `app/config/app.php` above your route provider, to avoid any catch-all routes
 - Run `php artisan vendor:publish --tag=public` to push swagger-ui to your public folder (can be found in public/vendor/swaggervel).
 - Optionally run `php artisan vendor:publish --tag=config` to push the swaggervel default config into your application's config directory.
 - Optionally run `php artisan vendor:publish --tag=views` to push the swaggervel index view file into `resources/views/vendor/swaggervel`.